 From the 1930s through the 1950s, watching television meant tuning in to a radio signal broadcasted over the air on the electromagnetic spectrum.
-48 In each major U.S. metropolitan area, or "television market," 49 a handful of stations typically broadcasted video programming over frequencies licensed to them by the FCC.
-50 Many of these broadcasters were owned and operated by a national television network, such as the National Broadcasting Company (NBC) or the American Broadcasting Company (ABC),51 while other stations were independently owned.
-Some of these independent stations elected to affiliate with a national network.
-52 Under these affiliation agreements, the local station would typically broadcast the network's national prime time television programming for several hours daily, airing both local ads (sold by the station itself) and national ads (sold by the network) to the mutual benefit of both parties.53
+In each major U.S. metropolitan area, or "television market," a handful of stations typically broadcasted video programming over frequencies licensed to them by the FCC.
+Many of these broadcasters were owned and operated by a national television network, such as the National Broadcasting Company (NBC) or the American Broadcasting Company (ABC), the Market with a national network.
+Under these affiliation agreements, the local station would typically broadcast the network's national prime time television programming for several hours daily, airing both local ads (sold by the station itself) and national ads (sold by the network) to the mutual benefit of both parties.